FoxLisk/alttp-notes/glitches/hook_pushing/stuck_pushing.md

 so that seems relevant... my search index understanding is abysmal twinmo1Sad [11:26 PM] Glan: Yea the search index only matters when the slots are full

+#### Tojso on double misslots

+I hadn't really messed with multiple misslotted hooks before, but now that I've seen an easy repeatable setup, I understand how it works. misslotted hooks do not move link at all. movement from misslotted hooks only occurs because a non-misslotted hook exists. from my earlier text wall about stuck hooks:

+When a hookshot is thrown or hits a hookable object, the slot of [that] hookshot will be written to $39D.

+the push happens solely because of the 2nd misslotted hook. when you throw 2 misslotted hooks, the first hits a hookable object before the 2nd, which stops the 2nd before it hits the hookable object. when you throw a normal hook after that, the other hooks re-activate.

+if the normal hook hits a hookable object first or fully retracts first, the push won't happen, and you'd have to start the setup from the beginning again.

+however, if the 2nd misslotted hook hits a hookable object first, then $39D is set to the slot of that hook. additionally, because the normal hook exists, the game assumes that the normal hook is responsible for hitting the hookable object, so the push activates and link moves. however, because $39D is equal to the slot of the 2nd hook, the game uses those variables instead of the ones from the normal hook. it's not possible to use variables other than those from the slot of the 2nd misslotted hook here.

+if the normal hook would hit a hookable object after this, it gets stuck, allowing another push, one that can be modified using boomerangs.